wp-plugins/pslider/README.md

 == Description ==

-Power by: WP MVC framework
+Powered by: WP MVC framework
 This particular plugin has the ability to (group, manage) and upload multiple images. every images generate manage section page.